declare-lab/dialogue-understanding/README.md

 # Utterance-level Dialogue Understanding

-This repository contains pytorch implementation for the models from the paper [Utterance-level Dialogue Understanding: An Empirical Study](https://arxiv.org/pdf/2009.13902.pdf)
+This repository contains pytorch implementations of the models from the paper [Utterance-level Dialogue Understanding: An Empirical Study](https://arxiv.org/pdf/2009.13902.pdf)

 ![Alt text](uldu.png?raw=true "Utterance-level Dialogue Understanding")

 ## Data Format

 The models are all trained in an end-to-end fashion.
-The utterances, labels, loss masks, and speaker specific information are thus read directly from tab separated text files.
+The utterances, labels, loss masks, and speaker-specific information are thus read directly from tab separated text files.
 All data files follow the common format:

 Utterances: Each line contains tab separated dialogue id and the utterances of the dialogue.
 ```